fulldump/golax/doc/developer.md

 Making this decision is hard but `c *lax.Context` is much easier to remember.

 About code readability, `w.Write(...)` is shorter but `c.Response.Write(...)` is more semantic.

+## Decision #2: The Hollywood Principle

+Changing _Middleware_ vs _Interceptor_ is a semantic decision to break up with Sinatra styled frameworks.

+Typical middlewares should call to `next()` to continue chaining execution.
+On the other hand, an interceptor has two parts `Before` and `After` and you don't have to call any `next()` or similar.
+It follows the _Hollywood Principle_ known as "Don't call us, we'll call you".